 The time it takes for a green bean casserole to heat up depends on the quantity you’re microwaving, how powerful your appliance is, and your microwave’s power setting.
 In general, it takes roughly 2 minutes to heat a single portion on medium power.
 Meanwhile, two or more servings can take up to 3 minutes to fully reheat.

-The exact time it takes for your casserole to heat up also depends on how frozen or cold it is.
+The exact time it takes to reheat green bean casserole also depends on how frozen or cold it is.
 If it is too cold, you can add 30 or 60-second intervals accordingly.

 The best way to ensure even heating is to keep stirring after each interval.